Multinational Force and Observers: Chronology

 Due to the imminent end of the four-year Australian MFO commitment in April 1986, the governments of Israel, Egypt, and the United States invited Canada to provide a contingent.
 Canada agreed to replace Australia in the MFO and to supply a helicopter squadron, staff officers and a flight-following section of air traffic controllers totalling 136 military personnel.
-The Canadian Contingent (CCMFO) was brought on strength of the Canadian Forces on September 26, 1985.
+The Canadian Contingent (CCMFO), operating under Operation Calumet, was brought on strength of the Canadian Forces on September 26, 1985.